Video Anomaly Detection with Semantics-Aware Information Bottleneck: Experiments

 \subsection{Comparison with State-of-the-art}

-We compare our method with SOTA methods on three benchmark datasets, including both object-centric~\cite{yu2020cloze, georgescu2021anomaly, liu2021hf2vad, cao2023new, shi2023video, cao2024scene} and frame-centric methods~\cite{liu2018future, gong2019memorizing, park2020learning, yang2022dynamic, yang2023video, huang2024long, ristea2024self, li2024stnmamba}, covering representative memory-based methods~\cite{liu2021hf2vad, gong2019memorizing, park2020learning, yang2022dynamic, huang2024long, li2024stnmamba}.
-As shown in the table \ref{cmp_w_sota}, our method consistently outperforms all frame-centric methods and most object-centric ones.
-Notably, on the challenging ShanghaiTech dataset, it achieves a SOTA frame-level AUC of 83.0, highlighting the effectiveness of our multimodal fusion and sparse feature filtering in complex scenarios.
-On Ped2, our method is slightly inferior to the object-centric optical flow method~\cite{liu2021hf2vad}, which additionally introduces an optical flow estimator to capture the subtle direction and speed of pixel movement.
-Overall, our method achieves SOTA performance relying solely on frame-centric inputs, without the need to incorporate object detectors and independently compute anomaly scores for each one.
+We compare our method with various SOTA methods on three benchmark datasets, including both \textbf{object-centric}~\cite{yu2020cloze, georgescu2021anomaly, liu2021hf2vad, cao2023new, shi2023video, cao2024scene, zhang2025autoregressive} and \textbf{frame-centric }methods~\cite{liu2018future, gong2019memorizing, park2020learning, yang2022dynamic, yang2023video, ristea2024self, lyu2025vadmamba, zhou2025video}, covering representative \textbf{memory-based} methods~\cite{liu2021hf2vad, gong2019memorizing, park2020learning, yang2022dynamic, lyu2025vadmamba, zhou2025video}.
+As shown in the table \ref{cmp_w_sota}, our method outperforms other approaches of the same category in both frame-centric and object-centric settings.
+Notably, we achieve AUC scores of 83.4 (frame-centric) and 84.7 (object-centric) on the challenging SHT dataset.
+And the entire frame input alone surpasses most object-centric methods without requiring per-object computation in the scene.
+These demonstrate the efficacy of our multimodal framework and bottleneck filtering mechanism. \definecolor{darkgreen}{RGB}{0,150,0}